php/doc-base/README.md

 Be sure to check out [global.ent](entities/global.ent) and language-snippets.ent (located within each language's repo) for more information for entities and URLs.

+# Quality Assurance Tools (QA Tools)

+There are various scripts available to ensure the quality of the documentation and find issues with it, they are located in the `scripts/qa/` directory.

+There might be some more just in `scripts/` but they need to be checked if they are still relevant and/or given some love.